Report COVID symptoms

 About the coronavirus

-when a person touches a contaminated object and then touches their own mouth, nose,
+Spread may also be possible when a person touches a contaminated object and then touches

-- Might be possible for people to spread before symptoms occur, but less likely.
+- It is possible for people to spread COVID-19 before symptoms occur, but this is less

-- Symptoms include fever, cough, or shortness of breath; occasionally sore throat, diarrhea,
+- Symptoms include fever/chills, cough, shortness of breath/difficulty breathing, fatigue,

 - Avoid close contact with people who are sick.